angelospanag/my-personal-site/README.md

 🔗 Live Site: [https://www.angelospanag.me/](https://www.angelospanag.me/)

-Hello, I am Angelos, a Contractor Software Engineer.
+Hello, I’m Angelos, a Software Engineer specializing in backend and frontend development.

 ## Where can I find your CV?